yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/NetCP.rst

        • p0_uni_flood_en : set to 1 to enable unknown unicasts to be flooded to host port.
 Set to 0 to not flood such unicasts.
 Note: if set to 0, CPSW may delay sending packets to the SOC host until it learns what mac addresses the host is using.
        • vlan_nolearn : set to 1 to prevent VLAN id from being learned along with source address.
-       • no_port_vlan : set to 1 to allow processing of packets received with VLAN ID=0; set to 0 to replace received packets with VLAN ID=0 to the VLAN set in the port’s default VLAN register.
+       • no_port_vlan : set to 1 to allow processing of packets received with VLAN ID=0; set to 0 to replace received packets with VLAN ID=0 to the VLAN set in the port's default VLAN register.
        • oui_deny : 0/1 (refer to [1] for a description of this bit)
        • bypass: set to 1 to enable ALE bypass.
 In this mode the CPSW will not act as switch on receive; instead it will forward all received traffic from external ports to the host port.
 Set to 0 for normal (switched) operations.